Alumina vs Aluminium: Understanding the Difference

 Economic and Sustainability Perspectives

 Alumina and aluminium are two distinct commodities operating in different markets with separate pricing correlations.
-The pricing of alumina more closely resembles the cost of refining capacities, quality of bauxite, and costs of caustic soda, while the price of aluminium is primarily driven by energy prices, cycles of demand, and global supply chains.
+The cost of alumina is driven by refining capacity, quality of bauxite, and the cost of caustic soda and energy.
+While the price of aluminium is driven by energy prices, alumina costs, and global supply chains.

-The sustainability aspect of alumina refining is mainly concerned with water efficiency and the way in which they manage waste by-products, while the sustainability aspect for aluminium smelting is primarily related to the decarbonization of the process and the use of renewable energy sources.
-However, the responsibility to improve both processes must be taken on collectively, as the manner in which alumina is produced, traded, and consumed may soon become a defining characteristic of aluminium production.
+The sustainability aspect of alumina refining is mainly concerned with the way in which waste by-products are managed.
+While the sustainability aspect for aluminium smelting is primarily related to the decarbonization of the process.
+However, the responsibility to improve both processes is important, as the manner in which alumina is produced, traded, and consumed is becoming a defining characteristic of aluminium production.

 Why the Distinction Matters to Industry Professionals